Roads, Highways Closures

 Looking to hold a street party or fête?

-If you are looking to arrange a street party, for example, for the Queen's Diamond Jubilee there are rules you need to follow.
+If you are looking to arrange a street party, for example, for The King's Coronation there are rules you need to follow.
 You can find out more here.

 - Find out what type of road closure you need.

-- See the downloadable documents to the right for guidance and an application form.
+- See the downloadable documents below for an application form.

 Why do we close roads?